wp-plugins/voxypad-chat/readme.txt

 == Installation ==
 Manual Instructions:

-1. Extract izeechat folder from a zip file
+1. Extract voxypad-chat folder from a zip file
-2. Upload izeechat folder to the /wp-content/plugins/ directory
+2. Upload voxypad-chat folder to the /wp-content/plugins/ directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. **You are done!**.
 The chat/call menu will be displayed in the bottom right corner where users could click and communicate with you through Voxypad app.
 You could download the app into your mobile devices : iphone, ipad, android tablets or PC through voxypad.com web site.